 Teleoanalysis: an analysis that combines data from different types of study.
 In biomedical and health care research, specifically, it is “the synthesis of different categories of evidence to obtain a quantitative general summary of (a) the relation between a cause of a disease and the risk of the disease and (b) the extent to which the disease can be prevented.
 Teleoanalysis is different from meta-analysis because it relies on combining data from different classes of evidence rather than one type of study” (Wald 2003).

 Time lag bias: a form of bias that may affect identification of studies to be included in a systematic review; occurs when the time from completion of a study to its publication is affected by the direction (positive vs. negative findings) and strength (statistical significance) of its results.

 Treatment effect: the effect of a treatment (intervention) on outcomes, i.e., attributable only to the effect of the intervention.
 Investigators seek to estimate the true treatment effect based on the difference between the observed outcomes of a treatment group and a control group.
 Commonly expressed as a difference in means (for continuous outcome variables); risk ratio (relative risk), odds ratio or risk difference (for binary outcomes such as mortality or health events); or number needed to treat to benefit the outcome of one person.
 (Also known as effect size.)

 Type II error: same as false-negative error.

 Utility: the relative desirability or preference (usually from the perspective of a patient) for a specific health outcome or level of health status.

-Validity: The extent to which a measure accurately reflects the concept that it is intended to measure.
+Validity: The extent to which a measure or variable accurately reflects the concept that it is intended to measure.
 See internal validity and external validity.